dcmri/dcmri/docs/source/user_guide/tissues/liver.rst

 Liver
 -----

-Pharmacokinetic models in DCMRI assume that the liver consists of at most three spaces, as shown in the :ref:`diagram <liver-image>` below.
+Pharmacokinetic models in DC-MRI assume that the liver consists of at most three spaces, as shown in the :ref:`diagram <liver-image>` below.
-A plasma compartment recieves inflow of plasma from the hepatic artery (*Fa*) and the portal vein (*Fv*), which collects venous blood that has passed through the gut.
-The plasma exchanges indicator with the liver's interstitium with a bi-directional exchange rate (*PS*).
-The interstitium exchanges with the hepatocytes which evacuate indicator to the gall bladder.
-Any indicator that is not evacuated in this way will be cleared from the plasma compartment through the venous outlet.

 .. _liver-image: